12 Perfect Weekend Getaways for When You Need to Escape Philly

 Distance from Philly: 75 minutes

-Distance from Philly: 1 hour, 25 minutes
+Distance from Philly: 1 hour and 25 minutes

-Distance from Philly: 90 minutes
+Distance from Philly: 1 hour and 25 minutes

-Distance from Philly: 1 hour, 35 minutes
+Distance from Philly: 1 hour and 35 minutes

 Distance from Philly: 2 hours